 On the other hand, research conducted by Asri and Dwi Wulandari (2021) highlighted that GDP has a negative and significant effect on outstanding Sukuk, while outstanding Sukuk has a positive and significant effect on GDP.
-At the same time, the EXC has a positive and significant effect on effect on outstanding Sukuk, while outstanding Sukuk has a negative and significant effect on EXCs.
+At the same time, the EXC has a positive and significant effect on outstanding Sukuk, while outstanding Sukuk has a negative and significant effect on EXCs.
 In addition, research conducted by Nafisah et al. (2020) discovered that EXCs positively and significantly affect the issuance of sovereign Sukuk in OIC member countries.
 The results of the study by Arshad et al. (2017) related to EXCs have a positive and significant effect on sovereign Sukuk yields.

 Using a literature review analysis approach, theoretically, the research conducted by Aman et al. (2019) investigated what determinants might contribute to the development of the Sukuk market.
 It focuses on the dynamics of foreign capital inflows, macroeconomics, and financial factors related to the development of the Sukuk market.
 This research opened a scientific discussion on Sukuk determinants and invited an empirical explanation of the relationship hypothesised here.
 In addition, research by Baita et al. (2023) empirically demonstrated the relationship between fiscal policy and government spending on developing the Sukuk market in OIC member countries.
 The results of fiscal policies, such as public debt and financial deficits, suggested a significant influence on the development of the Sukuk market.
+At the same time, government spending does not influence the development of the Sukuk market.
 The conclusion for regulators and investors is the importance of examining healthy finances in developing the Sukuk market.